 Groups and organisations can invite health professionals for a discussion on the ways to detect symptoms and seek treatment.

 Conduct Awareness Drives

 Any outdoor excursion can be conducted along with a few asthma patients and medical professionals.
 It will provide useful information on how anyone suffering from asthma can control it outdoors if a sudden attack occurs.
 Schools, colleges, universities and other educational institutions can conduct interactive awareness drives.

-Everyone can take a few minutes out of their daily routines and trend #WorldAsthmaDay and #WAD on social media platforms during World Asthma Day 2022.
+Everyone can take a few minutes out of their daily routines and trend #WorldAsthmaDay and #WAD on social media platforms during World Asthma Day 2023.

 If you have the funds to spare, you could donate money, medical equipment, etc. to non-profit organisations that are working relentlessly for treating asthma patients.

 Asthma tends to be hereditary, so there's a likelihood of a child developing it if someone in the family already has it.
-Dust particles, pollen, air pollution, smoke can exacerbate asthma symptoms.
+Dust particles, pollen, air pollution, and smoke can exacerbate asthma symptoms.

 It's not at all clear whether air purifiers have any effect on reducing the intensity and duration of asthma attacks.
 However, it can be tried if the air is too polluted.